SEO > Merchant Voice

-As the owner of an e-commerce store, my number one piece of advice to anyone with an online store is to stop obsessing over your search engine rankings.
-Instead, focus your attention on building your brand.
+As the owner of an e-commerce store, my top advice to other owners is to stop obsessing over search engine rankings.
+Instead, focus on building your brand.

 In the real world, we buy stuff from people that we like.
-The “better” car salesman is probably the more likable.
-The same holds true online because real people are purchasing from your site, not Googlebot.
+The “better” car salesman is probably more likable.
+The same principle applies online: Real people purchase from your site; Googlebot does not.

 Despite being a small store, you can still build a brand that customers will remember and identify with.
-However, being obsessed over search engine rankings means that you’re too focused only with new customers.
-As you’ve certainly heard before, repeat customers are the lifeline of a small business.
+However, being obsessed with search engine rankings means that you’re too focused on new customers.
+As you’ve undoubtedly heard, repeat customers are the lifeline of a small business.
 So, stop obsessing over the small tweaks to the search engine algorithms and put your attention toward building your brand.

-This investment will have a massive ROI.
-It will create word-of-mouth.
-It will create loyalty with your current customers.
-It will help expand your business far beyond the number of new people searching for your top keywords.
+This investment will have massive benefits.
+It will create word-of-mouth marketing.
+It will build loyalty.
+It will help expand your business far beyond the number of new people searching for your keywords.

-The biggest “problem” with SEO is that you’re limited by the number of people who search for the keywords in which you’re interested.
+The biggest “problem” with search engine optimization is that you’re limited by the number of people who search for the keywords in which you’re interested.
 All of the most popular and most profitable keywords are already hotly contested.
 You’re going to have a hard time competing in that space.
-But, if you pick the “long tail” of keywords, there may be less competition, but there’s also fewer customers.
+But, if you pick the “long tail” of keywords, there may be less competition, but there are fewer customers.

 Therefore, you must become the keyword.

 Real people want to purchase from someone they like.
 True, they may like a cheaper price.
-But, that’s short-sighted.
+But that’s short-sighted.
 You’re a small business.
 You can’t compete on price alone.
 Low margins must be supported by high volume.
-By definition, small businesses don’t have high volume.
-You have to compete via service, selection, and entertainment value.
+Small businesses don’t have high volume.
+You must compete on service, selection, and entertainment value.
 You must become memorable.

-If you add personality and spark to your website copy, your visitors will begin to trust that there’s a real person and a real company behind the storefront.
+If you add personality and spark to your website copy, visitors will begin to trust that there’s a real person and a real company behind the storefront.
 And if you can make someone laugh, oh boy, you may have a customer for life!
-Obviously, you must a walk a fine line between the clever and the absurb, but that’s what separates you from the robotic machine that is Amazon and WalMart.com.
+You must walk a fine line between the clever and the absurd, but that’s what separates you from the robotic machine that is Amazon and Walmart.com.

 Most of you have probably already optimized your site to the point where you’re getting 95% of the organic and paid traffic that can be expected.
-What you must do now is optimize your site so that people remember you, tell their friends about you, and want to keep coming back for more.
+Now, you must optimize your site so that people remember you, tell their friends, and keep coming back.

 Put yourself out there.
 You can become the brand.

-• Video tape yourself talking about every product.
+• Video record yourself talking about every product.

 • Put yourself on every page and create an aura of expertise around yourself.
-Talk about events concerning your industry or product category.
+Talk about industry or product category.

 Double down on your service efforts.